andrerrcosta/Reactive-Microservices-with-Spring/README.md

 inside the services.
 You can build the images and run the docker-compose.
 Everything is working.
 - Java14 is not allowing the behaviour of blockhound by default.
 I will not worry about that right now.

+Problems:
+Problems on Game-Cheater (front-end).
+I'm fixing it.

 andrecosta@nobblecrafts.com